-Information can be seen as facts, news, statistics, reports, legislation, text code, judicial decision, resolutions and the like.
+According to Bell, information is facts, news, statistics, reports, legislation, text code, judicial decision, resolutions and the like.

-Information can also be described as data which is transmitted between individuals and each individual can make whatever use he can of it.
-Another way to look at information is to describe it as the knowledge that is put to use, which may produce good or bad results.
+According to Rowley and Turner, "information is the data which is transmitted between individuals and each individual can make whatever use he can of it".
+Vishwanathan defines information as "knowledge put to use, which may produce good or bad results".

-Information can be conceived as anything that adds to our existing knowledge, ideas, skills and experiences positively or negatively, that enables us to take decisions or react to situations immediately or later at an appropriate period of time.
-It can also be conceived as the by-product of our conscious and unconscious actions and inaction that adds to our existing knowledge, ideas, skills and experiences that enable us respond to a given stimuli instantaneously or at a later period of time as a form of reaction or decision taken or to be taken.
+According to Mohammed, information can be conceived as anything that adds to our existing knowledge, ideas, skills and experiences positively or negatively, that enables us to take decisions or react to situations immediately or later at an appropriate period of time.
+It can also be conceived as the by-product of our conscious and unconscious actions and inaction that adds to our existing knowledge, ideas, skills and experiences that enable us respond to a given stimuli instantaneously or at a later period of time as a form of reaction or decision taken or to be taken

-3.4 Characteristics of Information
+3.1.1 Characteristics of Information

-Information is a basic resource for the development of individuals, organisation, industry, community and the nation at large.
+Information is a basic resource for the development of individuals, organization, industry, community and the nation at large.
 According to Galhotra (2008), he enumerated the following important characteristics of information as:

 - 1. Information is a human product. - 2.
 Information is the raw material from which knowledge is derived. - 3.
 Information is the finished product of data. - 4.
-Information is used as an aid in decision making. - 5.
-Information is infinity and ever growing. - 6.
+Information is used as an aid in decision making.

+- 5. Information is infinity and ever growing. - 6.
 Information is interdisciplinary. - 7.
 Information is used but it cannot be consumed. - 8.
 Information is inexhaustible as its value does not decrease after its use. - 9.
 Information is cumulative. - 10.
 Information increases the level of knowledge of the recipient. - 11.
-Information helps in establishing a continuity from past to present and to future.

-- 12. Information is turbulently dynamic and multidimensional. - 13.
+Information helps in establishing a continuity from past to present and to future. - 12.
+Information is turbulently dynamic and multidimensional. - 13.
 Information is interactive between human resources. - 14.
-Information is self renewing. - 15.
+Information is self-renewing. - 15.
 Information can be extracted and summarized. - 16.
 Information can be evaluated. - 17.
 Information can be descriptive. - 18.
 Information is self-explanatory. - 19.
 Information should be brief and to the point. - 20.
 Information is exchanged with the outer worlds not merely received. - 21.
 Utility of information changes with time but in a fixed pattern. - 22.
 Information can be recorded and translated. - 23.
 Information is the result of observation and surveys. - 24.
 Information helps in arriving at the right answers. - 25.
 Time factor is very important in information dissemination.
 Once it becomes outdated, it becomes useless.